danielfrg/illusionist/js/README.md

 # Illusionist JS

-Implements an WidgetManager that handles the client-only aspect of updating the widgets.
+Implementation an WidgetManager that handles the client-only aspect of updating the widgets.